Gurrt/software-process/AssignmentReport1.md

 ##### Architecture: Change Managment.
-The inability to handle a growing amount of work, or its potential to be enlarged in order to accommodate that growth can be a very dangerous thing.
+The inability to handle a growing amount of work, its potential to be enlarged in order to accommodate that growth, or a limited space to accommodate iterations can be a very dangerous thing.
 In this case, three months before the deadline a requirement changed.
 >**where could it change?** Finding scales and meters, RUP, and many others.